td-org-uit-no/UiTHack19/README.md

 ###### Crypto

-- [ ] ceasar chipher, write in why we put what we put in terminal to solve rotation cipher?
+- [X] ceasar chipher, write in why we put what we put in terminal to solve rotation cipher?
-- [ ] Mabye run base64 again? let the studentgets familiar witht he syntax.
+- [X] Mabye run base64 again? let the studentgets familiar witht he syntax.
 Can write more lines thats encrypted, so that the studentshave to decrypt multiple lines, and recognice the end of a base64 encrypted file '=='.
 Mabye takes this as the second task.
-- [ ] Hash password, normal encryption, with one ore two lettes over f in the encryptet text?
+- [X] Hash password, normal encryption, with one ore two lettes over f in the encryptet text?
 These will ned to be removed before decryption can take place.
 Have this as the pasword for a steganography picture?
 Should this be under misc?

 ###### Web
-- [ ] Easy get request of flag in URL
+- [X] Easy get request of flag in URL
-- [ ] Some forgotten password and username in source?
+- [ ] Some forgotten password and username in source, different variations of this?
 - [ ] As with the newsletter sites, maby have a "box" cover the actuall site where the flag is pictured?
 Manipulation of the source to remove?
-- [ ] Some manipulation with coockies mabye?